google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Follow instructions: To ensure accurate temperature measurement, carefully follow the instructions provided with your thermometer.
 This includes proper placement, duration, and any additional precautions mentioned.

-Seek medical advice: If you have concerns about your temperature or are experiencing other symptoms, it’s always best to consult a healthcare professional for guidance and appropriate medical care.
+Seek medical advice: If you have concerns about your temperature or are experiencing other symptoms, consult a healthcare professional for guidance and appropriate medical care.

 (FAQs)